24-Year-Old Becomes First Woman To Lead U.S. Marine Corps Infantry Platoon

 The same year that Lieutenant Hierl made history by passing the Infantry Officer Course, the Marines added three women to an infantry unit for the first time, according to CNN.

-According to The New York Times, Lieutenant Hierl avoids publicity and wants to be viewed as a leader, not as a trailblazer.
+According to the New York Times, Lieutenant Hierl avoids publicity and wants to be viewed as a leader, not as a trailblazer.
 It appears that she has been successful in that regard.

 “She’s one of us,” Lance Cpl.
 Kai Segura told a New York Times reporter.